Notting Hill Gate tube station

-Notting Hill Gate is a London Underground station near Notting Hill, London, located on the street called Notting Hill Gate.
-On the Central line, it is between Holland Park to the west and Queensway to the east.
-On the District line and Circle line, it is between High Street Kensington and Bayswater stations.
-It is on the boundary of Travelcard Zone 1 and Zone 2.
+Notting Hill Gate is a London Underground station near Notting Hill, London.
+It is located on the street called Notting Hill Gate.
+The station is served by three lines: Central, Circle and District.
+On the Central line, the station is between Holland Park and Queensway stations.
+On the Circle line and the Edgware Road branch of the District line, it is between High Street Kensington and Bayswater stations.
+The station is on the boundaries of London fare zone 1 and 2.

 History

 The sub-surface Circle and District line platforms were opened on 1 October 1868 by the Metropolitan Railway (MR) as part of its extension from Paddington to Gloucester Road.
 The Central line platforms were opened on 30 July 1900 by the Central London Railway (CLR).
 Entrances to the two sets of platforms were originally via separate station buildings on opposite sides of the road; access to the CLR platforms was originally via lifts.

 The station name Notting Hill Gate had potential for confusion with the MR station to the north in Ladbroke Grove which was known as "Notting Hill" when opened in 1864, and renamed "Notting Hill & Ladbroke Grove" in 1880.
 This latter station eventually, in 1919, dropped its reference to Notting Hill, becoming "Ladbroke Grove (North Kensington)" in 1919 and, simply, "Ladbroke Grove" in 1938 (see Ladbroke Grove Underground station).